Miniature Goat Breeds

 They can produce about a ½ gallon of milk a day and their milk has a nice butterfat content.

-A gentle well-natured goat they are pleasant and fun to have on the farm and seem to do very well with kids.
+They are gentle, well-natured goats.
+They are pleasant and fun to have on the farm and seem to do very well with kids.

 nigerian dwarf doe and kid.
 A small dairy goat breed